Sign In Forgot Password

 7th & 8th Grade

-Grade 8: Israel – It is Complicated! – The 8th graders study the land and people of Israel using curriculum developed by our faculty and our Young Israeli Emissary.
-Students’ discussion and learning about the land and people of Israel is an integral part of our program and students will be able to gain knowledge and understanding of our Jewish homeland so that they can talk about the issues and prepare for an eventual visit during High School or College.
+Grade 8: Israel – It is Complicated! – Our students begin the year learning about the Jewish History of Boston and travel together to explore our people's roots in this city.
+In Addition, the 8th graders study the land and people of Israel using a curriculum developed by our faculty and our Young Israeli Emissary.
+Students’ discussion and learning about the land and people of Israel is an integral part of our program.
+Students will be able to gain knowledge and understanding of our Jewish homeland to talk about the issues and prepare for an eventual visit during High School or College.

 9th Grade

-Grade 9: Coming to America - Our ninth graders, explore the political, social, economic, and religious history of the American Jewish community during the Eastern European migration to America.
-Students travel as a group to New York City and experience their curriculum "firsthand" during our Jewish New York Tour.
-9th graders also explore ethical and moral issues and learn how to apply Jewish principles and concepts to their everyday lives.
-Text study, group debate, and discussion make up the core of our ninth-grade program.
+Grade 9: Coming to America - Our ninth graders explore the political, social, economic, and religious history of the American Jewish community during the Eastern European migration to America.
+Students travel to New York City as a group and experience their curriculum "firsthand" during our Jewish New York Tour.
+9th graders also explore antisemitism and learn to apply Jewish principles and concepts to their everyday lives.
+Text study, group debate, and discussion comprise our ninth-grade program's core.

 Confirmation